-Finally, the Consultant explained that after roads are determined for routine maintenance activities, all relevant municipalities will be informed beforehand, prior to the commencement of works, about the Project.
+Finally, attendees were informed that all relevant municipalities will be informed beforehand, prior to the commencement of works, about the Project.
 Additionally, a public notice will be posted at each relevant municipality, including the GRM procedure, to ensure transparent implementation of the Project's activities.